August 1st 2020

-"As a chef I'm trying out new recipes a lot so these silicone reusable bags from Stasher, £9.99, are fantastic for freezing, cooking and a great way to carry snacks about.
+"As a chef, I'm trying out new recipes a lot so silicone reusable bags from Stasher, £9.99, are fantastic for freezing extras and a great way to carry snacks about.

 "I used to love spiralizers, they were such a big thing but they take up so much space in your kitchen.
 This Oxo Good Grips Julienne Peeler, £6.99, is so handy to make veggie noodles or grate vegetables and is much more compact."